Installing Solid Wood Flooring on a Concrete Slab

+When dealing with a concrete slab base, proper preparation is imperative.
 Though do-it-yourselfers can install wood flooring on a concrete slab, this job is not for the novice.
 At issue is the fact that moisture is the enemy of wood—it causes warping, twisting, expansion, and contraction.
-Even if a concrete slab appears to be dry, ground water can seep up through it and damage the flooring from underneath.
+Even if a concrete slab appears to be dry, groundwater can seep up through it and damage the flooring from underneath.
 To block moisture and provide a sound, flat base for flooring, a variety of tools and skills and a fairly high level of experience are required.
 Note that these instructions are for strip or plank flooring, not parquet.

-As discussed in How to Prepare for Installing Hardwood Floors, solid wood flooring should only be installed over an above-grade concrete slab; engineered wood flooring can be installed below grade.
+Solid-wood flooring should only be installed over an above-grade concrete slab.
+Engineered-wood flooring can be installed below grade.
 The slab should be at least 60 days old, dry, flat, have a trowel finish, and be free of high or low spots.
-Low spots can be filled with patching compounds and high spots can be ground down, but this is a difficult, dusty job—one for which an approved respirator is usually necessary to protect your lungs.
+Low spots can be filled with patching compounds and high spots can be ground down, but this is a difficult, dusty job—and you must wear an approved respirator to protect your lungs.
 The entire slab can also be flattened with self-leveling concrete; again, this is a job for professionals.

 Professional installers use a moisture meter and other methods to test the body and the surface of the slab for excessive moisture.
 If you are concerned that your slab may contain excessive moisture, have it professionally tested.

 Wood flooring does not go directly on the slab but rather is fastened to plywood or oriented-strand board (OSB) sheets that are secured either directly to the slab or to a base of 2-by-4 pressure-treated “sleepers.”
 The plywood-only method raises the floor level by the thickness of the plywood plus the wood flooring—a total of about 1½ inches.
-The sleeper-plus-plywood method adds another 1½ inches, raising the floor level a total of about 3 inches.
-Using the sleeper method, however, allows for placing 1½-inch-thick rigid foam insulation between the sleepers, which may be important for comfort and energy savings, depending upon the floor’s location.
-(For more about this, see How to Insulate a Concrete Slab Floor.)
+The sleeper-plus-plywood method adds another 1 1/2 inches, raising the floor level a total of about 3 inches.
+Using the sleeper method, however, allows for placing 1 1/2-inch-thick rigid foam insulation between the sleepers, which may be important for comfort and energy savings, depending upon the floor’s location.
+(For more about this, see Insulating a Concrete Slab Floor.)

 After sweeping the slab clean, brush on a coating of asphalt primer to serve as a bonding agent.
 Be sure to follow all label directions.
 Allow this to dry.